pirminschmid/BarrelfishOlympOS/README.md

 - Lazy evaluation / binding / etc. is often more beneficial than eager solutions.
 - Use good balance of design / anticipation of problems and moving forward -- in particular in thight time constraints.
 A simple implementation may be all that is needed to get started.
 An iterative approach keeps a system working at all time.
 - Yes, over-engineering is possible.<sup>3</sup>
-- Good code reviews brings robustness to the system and code knowledge to all.<sup>4</sup>
+- Good code reviews bring robustness to the system and code knowledge to all.<sup>4</sup>

 ## Direct links to some code samples
 - [Stacktrace][stacktrace]